resource enables merchants to process orders they receive through Buy on Google.

-- Receive and acknowledge new orders
+- Receive and acknowledge new orders.

-- Enroll your Merchant Center account in "Buy on Google".
-(This is in addition to your Merchant Center's enrollment.)
-Please contact us to ensure that your Google accounts are enrolled.
+- This is in addition to your Merchant Center enrollment.
+Contact us to ensure that your Google accounts are enrolled.

-- Agree to the Buy on Google terms in your Merchant Center account (located at Merchant Center > Buy on Google during the onboarding stage or under the About sub-menu after you're live).
+- These are located at Merchant Center > Buy on Google during the onboarding stage or under the About sub-menu.

-- Configure a new project.
+- Configure a new project

 described in Service account key.

 For additional information, see Configure a Google Console Project.

 - Assign the Buy on Google Order Manager role